 How To Smoke A Tri Tip?

 There are only three steps involved in smoking the tri tip.
 As you may have predicted, the first step involves seasoning the steak.
-After seasoning, you can proceed to smoke and sear before serving.
+After seasoning, you’ll need the right smoker to smoke and sear before serving.

 Seasoning: For this recipe, we will season using basic ingredients such as salt, black pepper, and garlic powder.
 Ideally, you should sprinkle freely on both sides of the steak to achieve a uniform taste.